wink-link/winklink-doc/docs/en/pricing.md

 ### Apply for New Trading Pairs

-If you need WINKLink to provide a new trading pair officially, please fill in and submit the [this form](https://docs.google.com/forms/d/e/1FAIpQLSdt0xu6Sw7llvV0yu-4qJGkh3gvfBVFr_YPv01CEl7P19yXSQ/viewform).
+If you need WINkLink to provide a new trading pair officially, please fill in and submit the [this form](https://docs.google.com/forms/d/e/1FAIpQLSdt0xu6Sw7llvV0yu-4qJGkh3gvfBVFr_YPv01CEl7P19yXSQ/viewform).

 ## Deply the Price Service